Joe Bussard

 Joseph Edward Bussard Jr. (July 11, 1936 – September 26, 2022) was an American collector of 78-rpm records.
-He was noted for owning more than 15,000 records, primarily from the 1920s and 1930s, at the time of his death.
+He was noted for owning more than 15,000 records, primarily from the 1920s and 1930s, by the time of his death.

 Early life

 Bussard was born in Frederick, Maryland, on July 11, 1936.
 His father managed the family's farm supply business, and his mother, Viola (Culler), was a housewife.
 Bussard began collecting when he was seven or eight, starting with Gene Autry records.
 During his teenage years, he and his cousin collected everything from rare coins to beehives to birds' nests.
 He attended Frederick High School, but left in eleventh grade without graduating.
 He initially worked at his family's business and in a supermarket, but he was unemployed from the late 1950s onwards.